Variability of echo state network prediction horizon for partially observed dynamical systems: Conclusion

 \section{Conclusion}

-In this study, we propose an echo state network (ESN)-based approach for reconstructing the full state of a dynamical system from its partial observation.
-Our paradigm is supported by a heuristic justification.
-The effectiveness of the framework has been tested with two examples: the Lorenz system and Chua's oscillator.
-Further, we investigated the variability of the prediction horizon of a dynamical system across several initial conditions.
-Finally, our framework has been tested on an experimental dataset from Chua's oscillator.
+In this study, we propose an echo state network (ESN) based approach for reconstructing the full state of a dynamical system from its partial observation.
+We demonstrate effectiveness of this framework with two examples: the Lorenz system and Chua's oscillator, including the use of experimental data for the latter system.
+We also provide a heuristic justification for our paradigm.
+A major contribution is a thorough investigation of the variability of the prediction horizon of a dynamical system across several initial conditions.

 We have demonstrated that ESN can predict the short-term time series up to a few Lyapunov times but fails eventually.
 However, there is large variability in the prediction horizon for different initial conditions.
-This distribution of prediction horizon values over many initial conditions has been studied in Sec.~\ref{sec:uncertainty_initcond}.
-This distribution describes the predictability of the ESN across several points on the attractor, which we believe is a better way of quantifying the short-term predictability of the ESN.
+The distribution of prediction horizon values over many initial conditions is studied in Sec.~\ref{sec:uncertainty_initcond}, which we believe is a better way of quantifying the short-term predictability of the ESN.
+The similarity of this distribution with that of the time for divergence of nearby trajectories, as shown in Fig.~\ref{fig:ODE_ESN_comparison}, shows that this variability is an inherent characteristic of chaotic systems and not just a consequence of or a property of the use of ESN.

 A comparison of the predicted attractor with the simulated attractor seems to suggest that the ESN successfully replicates the system's long-term statistics.
-Several metrics, namely, the maximal Lyapunov exponent, sample entropy, the asymptotic growth rate of the mean square displacement used in the 0$-$1 test of chaos, as well as the kernel density estimates of marginal distributions of the dynamical variables described in Sec.~\ref{sec:s_test} have been used to quantify the results.
-The estimated values of these metrics for the ESN dynamics match closely with those obtained from the simulated or experimental data.
-Hence, this provides further evidence that the ESN can accurately capture the long-term dynamics of the system under consideration.
+Several metrics, namely, the maximal Lyapunov exponent, sample entropy, the asymptotic growth rate of the mean square displacement used in the 0-1 test of chaos, as well as the kernel density estimates of marginal distributions of the dynamical variables described in Sec.~\ref{sec:s_test} have been used to quantify the results.
+The estimated values of these metrics for the ESN dynamics match closely with those obtained from the simulated or experimental data, providing strong evidence that the ESN can accurately capture the long-term dynamics, even when trained on noisy data.